JanKorinek/20220522_Text_Search_in_PDF/README.md

     * `--xCPU` - Enable/disable multiprocessing. *(Default True)*

 ### 2. Run Docker Image
-* To use the tool via Docker, open the terminal and go into desired folder containing PDFs.
+* To use the tool via *Docker*, open the terminal and go into desired folder containing PDFs.

 `$ cd <pdf_folder>`